-Self-Care for the Soul
+Self-Care for Down There

 Self-care is self-love!
 With so many different ways to practice self-care, one form of self-care we want to highlight this week is… self-care down there!
 This week we interviewed Taq Kaur Bhandal, the CEO of @imwithperiods and The Mahwari Research Institute, and author of Self-Care Down There.
 Taq is a period health educator and researcher, advocating for period positivity, sustainability, and self-care!